llamnuds/wskr/README.md

 *(But do NOT use = after any of these.)*
 ```
 --file|-f      some-file           Search for a file.
+--dir|-i       some-path           Show the contents of a given directory.
 --userfile|-u  some-path           Show files/folders in a specified folder for all users on all machines.
 --registry|-r  some-reg-value      Search for a registry value.
 --wmic|-m      some-wmic-command   Run your WMIC your command.